Samantha Akkineni Skipped ANR National Awards 2019 Due To This Reason?

 Coming back to Samantha, she will be seen playing a terrorist in The Family Man Season 2.
 The young miss is working on her accent and perfecting Hyderabadi slang.
 The general feeling is that the show has the potential to establish her as a pan-India star.

-On the film front, Sam was last seen in the romantic-drama Majili, which did well at the box office.
+On the film front, Sam was last seen in Oh Baby, which did well at the box office.
 She also has the Telugu remake of the Kollywood hit 96 in her kitty.
-The film, featuring her in the role played by Trisha in the original version, has her paired opposited Sharwanand.
+The film, featuring her in the role played by Trisha in the original version, has her paired opposite Sharwanand.
 The grapevine suggests that it'll hit screens on February 14, 2020.
-Industry insiders feel, it is crucial release for the 'Akkineni Bahu'.
+Industry insiders feel it is a crucial release for the 'Akkineni Bahu'.